 1. DIAMOND NATURALS Skin & Coat Salmon Dry Dog Food

-- Proprietary probiotics and antioxidants help maintain digestive and immune health
+- Proprietary probiotics and antioxidants: Supports digestion and immune system

 2. Nature's Recipe Grain Free Salmon & Sweet Potato

-- Added fiber from sweet potatoes and pumpkin aids digestion
+- Added fiber from sweet potato and pumpkin: Promotes healthy digestion

 3. VICTOR Sensitive Skin & Stomach Salmon Dry Food